MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

 Unchanged

 1. VAE structure
-2. Latent Difffuions Structure (text condition embedding changes)
+2. Latent Diffusions Structure (text condition embedding changes)
-3. Basic DDPM sampling (it has extra pregressive sampling method)
+3. Basic DDPM sampling (it has extra progressive sampling method)

 The base model is still the latent diffusion.
-The main differences is
+The main differences are:

 1. Resolution.
 The original model is 512x512, we use 768x768 in the future.
-2. Use the idea of progessive distillation for fast sampling
+2. Use the idea of progressive distillation for fast sampling
 3. Use clip guided for text2image sampling

 ### Differences change details